 Get The Love Witch Look

-If you can’t make it to our Halloween screening of retro cult horror The Love Witch, you can still pay homage to the film’s masterful, vintage-inspired costume design to elevate this year’s Halloween costume over the usual ghosts and gore.
+Obsessed with retro cult horror The Love Witch?
+Pay homage to the film’s masterful, vintage-inspired costume design to elevate this year’s Halloween costume over the usual ghosts and gore.

 Director Anna Biller created every aspect of the film, from script to set design in a process that took seven years to complete!
 Inspired by influences as diverse as the Thoth Tarot Deck, Italian Renaissance Fairs, colour symbolism and cults, Biller made all the costumes from vintage patterns and each one tells its own story.
 Here’s five of our favourites.